Outreach and Engagement

 Listen

 Electoral and tribal conflict leads to thousands of displaced PNG people each year, however limited data exists on the relationship between conflict and sexual and gender-based violence (SGBV).
-Structured as a roundtable, this workshop generated a deep, context-specific understanding of how SGBV is experienced, understood, and addressed, and participants drafted a WPS action plan to respond to the needs of SGBV survivors and advocate for protection from SGBV.
-Photo credit: CEVAW
+Structured as a roundtable, this workshop generated a deep, context-specific understanding of how SGBV is experienced, understood and addressed.
+Participants drafted a WPS action plan to respond to the needs of SGBV survivors and advocate for protection from SGBV.

 3–4 November 2025